tawmae/tawmae.github.io/hot_potato.md

 - **!hotpotato exclude [Username]**

   Exclude the specified user from the game.
-Mods only.
+Only usable by moderators.
 To include them back in, retype the command.

 ---